Clarkson University

-Clarkson University is a private research university with its main campus in Potsdam, New York, and additional graduate program and research facilities in the New York Capital Region and Beacon, New York.
-It was founded in 1896 and has an enrollment of about 4,300 students studying toward bachelor's, master's, and doctoral degrees in each of its schools or institutes: the Institute for a Sustainable Environment, the School of Arts & Sciences, the David D. Reh School of Business, the Wallace H. Coulter School of Engineering, and the Earl R. and Barbara D. Lewis School of Health Sciences.
-It is classified among "R2: Doctoral Universities – High research activity."
+Clarkson University is a private research university with its main campus in Potsdam, New York.
+Clarkson has additional graduate programs and research facilities in the New York Capital District.
+It was established in 1896 and enrolled over 4,000 students in 2024.
+Students pursue bachelor's, master's, and doctoral degrees in each of its schools and institutes: the David D. Reh School of Business, Wallace H. Coulter School of Engineering and Applied Sciences, Earl R. and Barbara D. Lewis School of Health and Life Sciences, Institute for a Sustainable Environment, and Institute for STEM Education.
+The university is classified among "R2: Doctoral Universities – High research activity".

+Clarkson's athletic teams, known as the Golden Knights, compete in 20 varsity sports.
+While predominantly an NCAA Division III school competing in the Liberty League, both men's and women's ice hockey teams compete in Division I ECAC Hockey.
+The women's hockey program has won three NCAA championships (2014, 2017, and 2018), marking the university's first national titles.

 History

-The school was founded in 1896, funded by the sisters of Thomas S. Clarkson, a local entrepreneur who was accidentally killed while working in his sandstone quarry not far from Potsdam.
-When a worker was in danger of being crushed by a loose pump, Clarkson pushed him out of the way risking his own life.
-Clarkson was crushed against a wall by the swinging pump, sustaining severe internal injuries.
+The school was founded in 1896 and was funded by the sisters of Thomas S. Clarkson, a local entrepreneur accidentally killed while working in his sandstone quarry.
+When a worker was in danger of being crushed by a loose pump, Clarkson pushed him out of the way, risking his own life.
 He died five days later.
 The Clarkson family realized great wealth in the development of such quarries, and Potsdam sandstone was highly sought after by developers of townhouses in New York City and elsewhere.
 The family were important benefactors in the Potsdam area.
 The school was called the Thomas S. Clarkson Memorial School of Technology.